cockroachdb/docs/src/current/releases/index.md

 ## Overview

 A new major version of CockroachDB is released quarterly.
-After a series of testing releases, each major version receives an initial production release, then a series of patch releases.
+After a series of testing releases, each major version receives an initial production release, follwed by a series of patch releases.

 Releases are named in the format `vYY.R.PP`, where `YY` indicates the year, `R` indicates the major release starting with `1` each year, and `PP` indicates the patch number, starting with `0`.

-{% comment %}TODO: Add variables for versions.{% endcomment %}
 For example, the latest production release is `v24.2.0`, within major version `v24.2`.

 This page explains the types and naming of CockroachDB releases and provides access to the release notes and downloads for all CockroachDB versions.

-After choosing a version of CockroachDB, learn how to [create a CockroachDB Cloud cluster](https://www.cockroachlabs.com/docs/cockroachcloud/create-a-serverless-cluster), [install CockroachDB](https://www.cockroachlabs.com/docs/stable/install-cockroachdb) for a Self-Hosted cluster, [upgrade a Cloud cluster](https://www.cockroachlabs.com/docs/cockroachcloud/upgrade-to-v24.1.html), or [upgrade a Self-Hosted cluster](https://www.cockroachlabs.com/docs/v24.1/upgrade-cockroach-version.html).
+After choosing a version of CockroachDB, learn how to [create a CockroachDB Cloud cluster]({% link cockroachcloud/create-a-serverless-cluster.md %}), [install CockroachDB]({% link {{site.current_cloud_version}}/install-cockroachdb.md %}) for a Self-Hosted cluster, [upgrade a Cloud cluster]({% link cockroachcloud/upgrade-to-{{site.current_cloud_version}}.md %}), or [upgrade a Self-Hosted cluster]({% link {{site.current_cloud_version}}/upgrade-cockroach-version.md %}).
 Be sure to review Cockroach Labs' [Release Support Policy]({% link releases/release-support-policy.md %}).
 For information about applicable software licenses, refer to [Licenses](#licenses).

 ## Release types

-### Major release types
+### Major releases

 As of 2024, every second major version is an **Innovation** release.
 For CockroachDB Self-Hosted and CockroachDB Dedicated, these releases offer shorter support windows and can be skipped.

-All other major versions are called **Regular** releases, which are required upgrades.
+All other major versions are **Regular** releases, which are required upgrades.
 These versions offer longer support periods, which, for self-hosted clusters, are further extended when a patch version is announced that begins their **LTS** (Long-Term Support) release series.
 For details on how this impacts support in CockroachDB Self-Hosted, refer to [Release Support Policy]({% link releases/release-support-policy.md %}).
 For details on support per release type in CockroachDB Cloud, refer to [CockroachDB Cloud Support and Upgrade Policy]({% link cockroachcloud/upgrade-policy.md %}).

 | Major Release Type | Frequency | Required upgrade | LTS releases and extended support |
 | :---: | :---: | :---: | :---: |